fawazahmed0/quran-api/README.md

 > Lists arabic fonts available: <br>
 [https://cdn.jsdelivr.net/gh/fawazahmed0/quran-api@1/fonts.json](https://cdn.jsdelivr.net/gh/fawazahmed0/quran-api@1/fonts.json "https://cdn.jsdelivr.net/gh/fawazahmed0/quran-api@1/fonts.json")<br>

-### Displaying Translations:
+### Displaying Text:
+- Use [Arabic Fonts](https://cdn.jsdelivr.net/gh/fawazahmed0/quran-api@1/fonts.json) to display the Quran text.
+In case the font shows few [tofu characters](https://english.stackexchange.com/questions/62524/what-do-you-call-the-phenomenon-where-a-rectangle-is-shown-because-a-font-lack), then use fonts with -full suffix which has complete Arabic Unicode Support.
+Refer [font-full](https://github.com/fawazahmed0/quran-api/blob/1/fontfull.md) to know more.

-Please use [Google Noto Fonts](https://www.google.com/get/noto/) for the language, to show it properly across all devices.
+- Use [Google Noto Fonts](https://www.google.com/get/noto/) to display the translation.
 By default OS doesn't have font installed for every language.
-So you will have to use fonts for few languages such as [Burmese](https://www.google.com/get/noto/#serif-mymr) etc, to show properly
+So you will have to use fonts for few languages such as [Burmese](https://www.google.com/get/noto/#serif-mymr) etc, to show properly.
+Otherwise you will end up with [tofu characters](https://english.stackexchange.com/questions/62524/what-do-you-call-the-phenomenon-where-a-rectangle-is-shown-because-a-font-lack).

 ### Languages Available:
 By the mercy of God, there are [92 different language](https://github.com/fawazahmed0/quran-api/blob/1/Translations.md) translations available and a collection of  [440+ translations](https://github.com/fawazahmed0/quran-api/blob/1/editions.json).